Motor burnout insurance

 There’s plenty at your place that relies on a motor to work.
 Depending on your policy, your cover could include:

-If you want to be certain about what’s covered — whether it’s an appliance or food — you may want to check your policy disclosure statement (PDS) or speak with your insurer.
+If you want to be certain about what’s covered – whether it’s an appliance or food spoilage – you may want to check the relevant product disclosure statement or speak with your insurer.

 What events are covered by motor burnout insurance?